 Julie seeks balance between modern and ancient technologies through her roles as co-founder of Vermont Digital Arts and owner of UbU Botanicals.
 As an herbalist and avid gardener, she strives to bring beauty to land, home, family, and community.

 Jody grew up in the garden and the kitchen.
 Growing food and sharing the meal was central to her childhood and that remains true for her today.
 As a librarian and teacher, Jody finds ways to share her love of gardening and the outdoors with some of Guilford’s youngest residents.

 Anna loves to spend time with plants.
-She is a worker-owner at Regenerative Design Group and runs Comfrey Commons, a small pay-what-you-want plant nursery in Guilford.
+She is a worker-owner Regenerative Design Group and runs Comfrey Commons, a small pay-what-you-want plant nursery in Guilford that's a project of Neighborhood Roots.
 Anna also gets very excited about local food and building a sharing economy.

 As a child, Tadj loved nature and dreamed of living on a farm.
 She studied biology in college and graduate school, but realized she'd rather be a farmer than a professor.
 Now she owns and operates Up The Road Farm with her husband and two young children.